The END: Estimation Network Design for games under partial-decision information: Introduction

 \section{Introduction}

-\IEEEPARstart{L}{arge-scale} problems in machine learning \cite{Boyd_ADMM_2010}, signal processing \cite{FacchineiPang_PalomarEldar_2009} and decentralized control \cite{Rabbat_Sensors_IPSN2004} involve huge volumes of data, often spatially scattered.
-In this scenario, distributed multi-agent computation -- featuring peer-to-peer communication only, without central gathering of the data -- is emerging as a fundamental paradigm to enable scalability, privacy preservation and robustness.
-On the downside, distributed algorithms require storage and transmission of multiple local copies of some variables, a form of redundancy that is absent from centralized processing.
-For instance, in consensus optimization \cite{Nedic_DIGing_SIAM2017}, \gls{NE} seeking over networks \cite{GadjovPavel_Passivity_TAC2019} and common fixed point computation \cite{FullmerMorse_Paracontractions_TAC2018}, each agent keeps and exchanges with its neighbors an estimate of the entire decision variable -- and possibly of some other global quantities, as the cost gradient or dual variables.
-This may results in prohibitive memory and communication requirements, and hinders scalability when the dimension of the estimates grows with the network size.
+\IEEEPARstart{L}{arge-scale} problems in machine learning \cite{Boyd_ADMM_2010}, signal processing \cite{FacchineiKanzow_Generalized_4OR2007} and decentralized control \cite{Durr_Stankovic_Johansson_ACC_2011} involve huge volumes of data, often spatially scattered.
+In these settings, \emph{distributed} multi-agent computation (where the computational burden is partitioned among a group of agents, only allowed to share information over a peer-to-peer communication network, without central gathering of the data) is emerging as a fundamental paradigm to enable scalability, privacy preservation and robustness.
+On the downside, distributed algorithms require storage and transmission of multiple local copies of some variables, a form of redundancy that is absent in centralized processing.
+This may result in prohibitive memory and communication requirements, and hinders scalability when the dimension of the copies grows with the network size.

-It is natural to question if this complexity can be mitigated.
-In particular, is it possible to leverage the structure of a distributed problem to reduce the amount of copies allocated and exchanged in the network?
-We review the efforts made in this direction for two prominent applications: multi-agent optimization and games under partial-decision information.

-\emph{Distributed optimization:} Modern big data problems are typically \emph{partially separable} \cite{NecoaraClipici_Coordinate_SIAM2016}, \ie the objective function is the sum of local costs, each depending only on a \emph{limited portion} of the overall optimization vector.
-Nevertheless, most consensus optimization algorithms entail the agents reaching agreement on the \emph{whole} solution \cite{NedicOlshevsky_Directed_TAC2015,Scutari_Unified_TSP2021} -- even in applications where each agent finally discards most of the optimal vector, as in resource allocation and network control \cite{Notarnicola_Partitioned_TCNS2018}.

-Part of the literature focuses on \emph{partitioned} optimization, where the local cost of each agent only depends on its own ``action'' (local decision variable) and on the actions of its neighbors over the communication graph \cite{Notarnicola_Partitioned_TCNS2018}.